 All data are aggregated in Phoenix on a daily basis.
-It can be reviewed on a statewide, regionally or by provider case manager assessment to the service plan.
+It can be reviewed on a statewide, regionally or by provider case manager level.

+The Phoenix system links needs(including caregiver supports, home environment, personal goals and other needs)identified in the assessment to the service plan.
 Before this link occurs, errors discovered by regional SCDHHS staff during assessment team staffing are remediated prior to service plan development.
 Phoenix will not allow service plan completion until all needs identified in the assessment are addressed.